Passing on your money

 The cost of making a will

-Whether you go to a solicitor, will writer, or bank, simple wills start from about £80 and go up to several hundred pounds.
-If you and a spouse or partner want substantively the same (mirror) wills, the costs are usually less. if you have them made at the same time.
+Whether you go to a solicitor, will writer or bank, simple wills start from about £80 and go up to several hundred pounds.
+If you and a spouse or partner want substantively the same (mirror) wills, the costs are usually less if you have them written at the same time.

 If you want a more specialist will that deals with, say, trusts, the cost goes up – expect to pay a minimum of £500 to £600.

 Once you have made a will, you have to decide where to store it.
 The original signed and witnessed will must be produced when you die, otherwise your assets are treated as if you died intestate (dying without a will).

 Most solicitors store wills for free if you made the will through them.
 Will writers often charge a one-off or annual fee.
 Be sure to tell your executors where your will is stored.

 - Last updated: June 2016